TerriaJS/workshops/foss4g-auckland-2023/build-your-own-terriamap/catalogs-and-datasets.md

 ***nb: A lot of the information in this guide is taken directly from [TerriaJS documentation](https://docs.terria.io/guide/connecting-to-data/) This is the best resource for learning about TerriaJS, and we recommend that you refer to it if you get stuck.***

+### Cross-Origin Resource Sharing (CORS)

+If you are trying to load data from a different domain than your TerriaJS application, you may run into issues with Cross-Origin Resource Sharing (CORS).
+TerriaJS provides a way to work around these issues using a proxy.
+For more information on how to set up a proxy, please refer to the [TerriaJS documentation on CORS](https://docs.terria.io/guide/connecting-to-data/cross-origin-resource-sharing/).

 The image below shows the catalog for the NationalMap app.

 ![Alt text](assets/catalog.png)